bentonwong/bentonwong.github.io/_posts/2017-11-28-using_javascript_debugger_in_javascript_on_code_editors_e_g_ide_atom.markdown

 ---

 Debugging in JavaScript within code editors can be difficult without a running console.
 Most would just run tests to see if their code worked or not.
-It is not efficient as it take takes time to run the test(s) and it still does not entirely help pinpoint where the bug is located inside the code.
+It is not efficient as it takes time to run the test(s) and it still does not entirely help pinpoint where the bug is located inside the code.

 JavaScript has a debugger option which can be used even inside a code editor without having to jump over to Chrome to use its developer tools or a go to sites such as JSFiddle or repl.it.
 It is just a matter of taking a few extra steps.